CiPA – Comprehensive In Vitro Proarrhythmia Assay

 More about CiPA

 The Comprehensive in vitro Proarrhythmia Assay (CiPA) is a proposal by the FDA (Food and Drug Administration), the HESI (Health and Environmental Science Institute), the CSRC (Cardiac Safety Research Consortium) and the SPS (Safety Pharmacology Society) which is ultimately aimed at revising the non-clinical ICH-S7B and replacing the clinical ICH-E14 guidelines.
-The S7B and E14 guidelines were implemented 2005 in response to reports of certain drugs causing TdP (torsade de points) and these guidelines have been successful in that no drugs have been withdrawn from market for being proarrhythmic since 2005.
+The S7B and E14 guidelines were implemented 2005 in response to reports of certain drugs causing TdP (torsade de points) and these guidelines have been successful in that no drugs have been withdrawn from the market for being proarrhythmic since 2005.
 However, the link between proarrhythmia and QTc prolongation is complex and depends on several other factors in addition to drugs blocking the hERG channel and while QTc prolongation is a sensitive marker for proarrhythmia it is also moderately specific because torsadogenic compounds prolong QTc, but not all QTc prolonging drugs are torsadogenic.

 The CiPA proposal is based on a mechanistic understanding of proarrhythmic risk and is built around a three-component process:

 2. the data from the ion channel assays are used in a computational model of a cardiomyocyte action potential model to see if the compound yields proarrhythmic markers.
-This model is calibrated using data from well characterized reference compounds,
+This model is calibrated using data from well-characterized reference compounds,

 3. the results from the in silico simulations are verified using iPS derived cardiomyocytes